Is there any chance that people will not sin?

 While many churches are at the end of their lifespans, others need to take root.
 And we need people fresh out of seminary to start them.

-Paul shows us that the true breakthrough in learning to be Christian comes not when we succeed at perfection but when we realize that we will always fail.
-We are equally sinner and saint.
+We learn to be Christian not when we succeed at perfection but when we realize that we will always fail.

 In this long, freewheeling conversation with the Heidelberg Catechism, Eberhard Busch sometimes uses the document for leverage against distortions in the contemporary church, and sometimes challenges its assumptions.